bluenote10/NimData/README.md

 1. The [`schemaParser` macro](https://bluenote10.github.io/NimData/nimdata/schema_parser.html#12) constructs a specialized parsing function for each field, which takes a string as input and returns a type-safe named tuple corresponding to the type definition in `schema`.
 For instance, `dateCol("date")` tells the parser that the last column is named "date" and contains `datetime` values.
 We can even specify the datetime format by passing a format string to `dateCol()` as a named parameter.
 A key benefit of defining the schema at compile time is that the parser produces highly optimized machine code, resulting in very fast performance.

-2. The `projectAway()` macro transforms the results of `schemeParser` into a new dataframe with the "index" column removed, since it isn't a proper index anyway but rather a column of [string literals](https://nim-lang.org/docs/manual.html#lexical-analysis-generalized-raw-string-literals) (_Pandas users_: this is roughly equivalent to `dfRawText.drop(columns=['index'])`).
+2. The `projectAway` macro transforms the results of `schemeParser` into a new dataframe with the "index" column removed (_Pandas users_: this is roughly equivalent to `dfRawText.drop(columns=['index'])`).
 See also `projectTo`, which instead _keeps_ certain fields, and `addFields`, which extends the schema by new fields.

-3. The `cache()` method stores the parsing result in memory.
-This allows us to perform multiple actions on the data without having to re-read the file contents every time. _Spark users_: In contrast to Spark, `cache()` is currently implemented as an action.
+3. The `cache` method stores the parsing result in memory.
+This allows us to perform multiple actions on the data without having to re-read the file contents every time. _Spark users_: In contrast to Spark, `cache` is currently implemented as an action.